InnovateWorldio/goalflow/src/content/docs/EA-Meta/06-why-now.md

 ---
-title: About Me
+title: Why this?
+Why now?
+Why not before?
-description: About Me
+description: Why this?
+Why now?
+Why not before?
 ---

 ## Summary